 Shares are not individually redeemable.
 Investors buy and sell shares of the funds on a secondary market.
 Only market makers or “authorized participants” may trade directly with the fund, typically in blocks of 10,000 shares.

-The Sprott Silver Miners & Physical Silver ETF is new and has limited operating history.
+The Sprott Active Gold & Silver Miners ETF and the Sprott Silver Miners & Physical Silver ETF are new and have limited operating history.

 Sprott Asset Management USA, Inc. is the Investment Adviser to the Sprott ETFs.
 ALPS Distributors, Inc. is the Distributor for the Sprott ETFs and is a registered broker-dealer and FINRA Member.
 ALPS Distributors, Inc. is not affiliated with Sprott Asset Management USA, Inc.